Nitrokey/nitrokey-documentation/fido2/linux/configuration-with-pam-and-linux.md

 Once we modified the `common-auth`, we can save and exit the file.

-To test the configuration we can do it with `sudo ls` and be prompted the mesage `Please touch the device.`.
-The output should be similar to the following:
+To test the configuration we can do it with `sudo ls`.
+You should be prompted the mesage `Please touch the device.` with similar output on the terminal:

 ```bash nitrouser@nitrouser:~$ sudo ls
 $ sudo ls
 [sudo] password for <username>:
 Please touch the device.
 ```
 You can also test your configuration by logging out of the user session and logging back.
-A similar screen should be displayed once you you plug yout Nitrokey FIDO 2 and type your password:
+A similar screen should be displayed once you you unplug/replug yout Nitrokey FIDO 2 and type your password:
 ![](./images/u2f-fido-pam-2.png)

 ## Usage